 - Providing disposable wipes so that commonly used surfaces (for example, doorknobs, keyboards, remote controls, desks) can be wiped down by employees before each use.

 We are also following the CDC guidelines for mass gatherings.
-During our current phase, our meeting rooms and common areas are closed to promote social distancing.
+During our current phase, our meeting rooms are open but limited to no more than two people in a four to six person sized room, and no more than six in a twelve person room.
+Our common areas are open with reduced capacity in order to still maintain social distancing.
 We may also temporarily close offices as needed based on the circumstances.

 Jobsite safety precautions include but are not limited to:

 - Taking staggered breaks with no more than 10 in one area.

 - Cleaning common areas with a disinfectant cleaner daily including but not limited to job trailers, break rooms, etc.